vphantom/rarch/README.md

 ##### Bluebird: rarch.packAsync([*pack*])

 Produces a usable pack instance.
-The provided back data will be decompressed and JSON-decoded as necessary and instance methods will be added if they weren't already present.
-It is safe to pass a pack instance as well, in which case it would pass unchanged.
+The provided back data will be decompressed and/or JSON-decoded as necessary and instance methods will be added if they weren't already present.
+It is thus safe to pass a pack instance as well, in which case it would pass unchanged.
 If `pack` isn't provided, a new one will be created.

 Such a pack instance is actually an `Array` of objects, each of which representing an individual commit in chronological order.
 The array gets a few additional pack-related methods (see below).

 You can include a pack instance directly as part of a larger structure on which you'd invoke `JSON.stringify()` or equivalent yourself down the line.
-Just pass the pack through `rarch.pack()` again when you load it back in the future to make it usable:
+Just pass the pack through `rarch.pack()` again when you load it in the future to make it usable:

 ```js
 myObj = JSON.parse(savedObj);